johnalison/obsidian-notes/Journal/2 December 2024 Monday.md

 Up at 6:50

-Kits to school...
+Kids to school...
 H to work wMe

 Sindhu gets runTwoStageClosure working!